 Sheet music for orchestras and choirs

-Members can borrow sheet music for an orchestra or choir for up to 4 months.
+Library members can borrow sheet music for an orchestra or choir.
 We have our own collection of our own vocal scores (MS Excel, 39KB) and can borrow scores not in our collection and orchestral sets from other counties.

-You should send your request to borrow music scores, complete our online form no later than 6 weeks before you need the music.
+You should send your request to borrow music scores at least 6 weeks before you need the music.
 You can send the form up to 6 months in advance.

-If you just want to check whether a piece of music is available within Cheshire libraries without ordering, you can email firstname.lastname@example.org.
+To find out whether a piece of music is available within Cheshire libraries without ordering, you can email firstname.lastname@example.org.
 We need a completed online form to find out if the music is available from other county libraries.

 Choose your return date carefully and leave enough time to collect, clean and return copies to the library.
 We can only extend loans if the music is not needed by other groups.